Temporary Care Instructions for Orphaned or Injured Birds

 Again, please DO NOT feed it or give it water.
 The most important action to take is to keep the bird warm until you can get it to a permitted bird rehabber.

-Birds with Feathers
+Found a Bird with Feathers

 For most birds that have feathers, just a paper towel-lined box works well.
 You can roll up a paper towel and make it into a circular perch or shape it into a “nest” and lay it on the bottom of the box.